mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/datagate-credential-converter.md

 ---
-title: DataGateCredentialConverter class
+title: "DataGateCredentialConverter class | QSYS API Reference Guide"
 description: "Provides a converter for DataGate credentials. "
-last_modified_at: 2024-06-28T18:18:27Z
+last_modified_at: 2024-07-09T17:00:40Z
 ---

 Provides a converter for DataGate credentials.